-Located within the Wrangell-St. Elias National Park and Preserve.
-The road is not maintained during winter.
-McCarthy Road is 59 mi (95 km).
-It runs from Chitina to McCarthy, and follows the path of the historic Copper River and Northwestern Railroad.
+Located within the Wrangell-St. Elias National Park and Preserve, the road is 59 miles (95 km) long, running west-east from Chitina to McCarthy.
+It follows the path of the historic Copper River and Northwestern Railroad.

-One of the most challenging parts of the drive is crossing the Kuskulana River Bridge.
-At 238 feet above the bottom of a gorge this span is known as the biggest thrill on the road to McCarthy.
-Built in 1910, this historic bridge is a 775 ft long steel deck truss, built in 1910 as a railroad bridge.
+One of the most challenging sections of the drive is crossing the Kuskulana River Bridge.
+At 238 feet above the bottom of a gorge, it is said to be the biggest thrill on the road to McCarthy.
+Built in 1910, this historic bridge is a 775 ft long steel deck truss, built as a railroad bridge.